Matt Amodio

-Matthew Benjamin Amodio (born December 4, 1990) is an American mathematician and game show contestant who won 38 consecutive games on the game show Jeopardy! in 2021, the third-longest streak in the show's history, behind Ken Jennings and Amy Schneider.
-A PhD student in computer science at Yale University, Amodio won $1,519,601 in 39 appearances on Jeopardy!, making him the third millionaire contestant on the show in regular-season play.
+Matthew Benjamin Amodio (born December 4, 1990) is an American game show contestant, computer scientist and mathematician who held a 38-game winning streak on the game show Jeopardy!.

+Amodio won $1,518,601 in 39 appearances on Jeopardy!, making him the third millionaire contestant on the show in regular-season play.
 Across all American game shows, Amodio is the 8th-highest-earning contestant of all time.
 His run on the show has been called the "Amodio Rodeo".

 Early life and education

+Amodio is a native of Medina County, Ohio.
+He has three older brothers.
+His mother, Bonnie (née Solowitch) is an English professor.
+His father, James, is an attorney.
+Amodio has Italian ancestry on his father's side of the family and Ashkenazi Jewish ancestry on his mother's side of the family.

-Born on December 4, 1990, Amodio is a native of Medina County, Ohio.
-He attended Medina High School where he graduated as valedictorian of the class of 2009.
-Amodio graduated from Ohio State University in 2012 with a Bachelor of Science with Honors in Actuarial Science from the Department of Mathematics, while also earning a master's degree in Statistics.
-He also earned a Master's of Science (MS) degree in Artificial Intelligence from the University of Wisconsin – Madison in 2017.
-Amodio received a PhD in Computer Science from Yale University.
+Amodio attended Medina High School where he graduated as valedictorian of the class of 2009; he was also a National Merit Scholar.
+Amodio graduated from Ohio State University in 2012 with a Bachelor of Science with Honors in actuarial science from the Department of Mathematics, while also earning a master's degree in statistics.

+Amodio subsequently earned a Master's of Science (MS) degree in artificial intelligence from the University of Wisconsin–Madison in 2017 and, during his Jeopardy! appearances, was studying computer science at Yale University from which he graduated with a PhD in the spring of 2022.